Josuto/monguito/README.md

 object type (e.g., `PaperBook` or `AudioBook`).
 This way, you can be sure that the resulting values of the CRUD operations are of the type you expect.

+> [!NOTE]
+> Keep in mind that the current semantics for these operations are those provided at `MongooseRepository`; if you want any of these operations to behave differently then you must override it at your custom repository implementation.

 ### `findById`

 Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the given `id`.